DavyJonesCodes/KisanWise/README.md

 ## 💻 Usage

-To explore KisanWise, navigate to `http://localhost:3000` in your web browser.
+To explore KisanWise locally, navigate to `http://localhost:3000` in your web browser.
 This project is a frontend-only mockup intended to demonstrate UI/UX design and frontend development skills.

+You can also view the site online at [https://davyjonescodes.github.io/KisanWise/](https://davyjonescodes.github.io/KisanWise/).

 ## 🌟 Contributing